jasonbot/weblog/content/weblog/python-will-never-be-decoupled-from-its-implementation-3.md

 +++
-title =  "Python as a Language is Inescabably Coupled with its Implementation Part 3: It's All Dicts All THe Time and you have No Recourse" date = 2023-01-25T00:00:00-00:00 tags = ["python"] featured_image = ""
+title =  "Python as a Language is Inescabably Coupled with its Implementation Part 3: It's All Dicts All The Time and you have No Recourse" date = 2023-01-25T00:00:00-00:00 tags = ["python"] featured_image = ""